uccser/cs-field-guide/csfieldguide/chapters/content/en/algorithms/sections/searching.md

 # How is bozo search different from linear search?

-If you watched the video at the beginning of the chapter you might be thinking that what you did in the box searching game sounds more like Bozo Search than Linear Search, but actually Bozo Search is even sillier than this!
+If you watched the video at the beginning of the chapter you might be thinking that what you did in the box searching game sounds more like bozo search than linear search, but actually bozo search is even sillier than this!
-If you were doing a Bozo Search then after opening a box and finding the wrong number, you would close the box back up and try another one at random!
+If you were doing a bozo search then after opening a box and finding the wrong number, you would close the box back up and try another one at random!
 This means you might end up checking the same box again and again and again and you might never find the target number, even with a small number of boxes!

 {panel end}